AlexZzz/AlexZzz/README.md

 ### Hi there 👋

-I've been working with Ceph distributed storage and cloud infrastructure.
+I've been working with Ceph distributed storage and cloud infrastructure for a long time.

 Experienced in monitoring, debugging, problem solving and root cause analysis.